Warbo/chriswarbo-net/blog/2019-12-06-property_checking.md

 Many people would stop here, since all of the *explicit* constraints have been removed (i.e. all of our hard-coded values are now replaced by free variables).
-However, there are still more unnecessary constraints that are *implicit*.
+Its simplicity is certainly nice, so I might keep it around as a way to document the system's behaviour.
+However it still contains more unnecessary constraints which are *implicit*, which artificially limit the sorts of bugs it can find.

 Firstly, our query is overly restricted: our `value` should be found by all queries *containing* our `key`, not just queries for *only* our `key`, so we